Siergiej-Gusiew/bitcoin_sentiment/README.md

 ------------

-    ├── README.md          <- The top-level README with the deployment instuctions ├── data
+    ├── README.md          <- The top-level README with the deployment instuctions
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    |
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    ├── data
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── model              <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.